Remember when things seemed to be cooking along last summer after we got our septic feasibility approved and our plans fully designed and engineered?

 How are you able to live mortgage-free in the home?

-We paid actual money for the property.
+We paid cash for the property.
 It was money we’d originally set aside as a down payment for a house, but we ended up buying a tear-down (for the land) instead.

 We also started seeing signs of volatility in the global economy…